nickjm/mchat/README.md

 5. Send a message to "nick" via the home page
 6. See that the messages appear in a below the new message area.

-## Notes

-Pagination is supported by the query convenience methods, but not surfaced on the frontend.
-I also used a quick and dirty solution for the storing of message type and metadata.
-I think if I were building something more permanent I would have fields for height, width, duration and source; probably an ENUM column for the type too, as I would be using a more capable database than sqlite3

 ## Acknowledgments